The Patent Litigation Law Review: Russia

 When determining the novelty of an industrial design, all pending priority applications for industrial designs filed in Russia by other persons that are ultimately granted will also be treated as prior art.
 If prior art is pending in Russia, it will not be cited against the other application, and the owner of the prior art will be required to file a subsequent revocation action in the Patent Chamber.

 An industrial design is deemed original if its essential features are the result of the 'creative nature of the special aspects of the article'.13

 Six-month grace period

-Disclosure of information relating to an industrial design by its author, the applicant, or other person having received this information directly or indirectly from those who made information on the essence of the industrial design public is not deemed to be a circumstance preventing the recognition of the patentability of the industrial design if an application for the grant of a patent for the industrial design is filed within six months from the date of disclosure of the information.
+Disclosure of information relating to an industrial design by its author, the applicant or other person having received this information directly or indirectly from those who made information on the essence of the industrial design public is not deemed to be a circumstance preventing the recognition of the patentability of the industrial design if an application for the grant of a patent for the industrial design is filed within six months of the date of disclosure of the information.
 The burden of proof that the proper circumstances have taken place falls to the applicant.

-Not industrial designs14
+Not industrial designs

 Procedure in patent enforcement and invalidity actions

 In patent-related matters, there are two independent forums that merge at the appellate level in Russia.

 Patent infringement actions are first commenced in the commercial courts.
 At the second level of appeal, the actions make their way to the IP Court.
 From there, cases move on to further appeal, with leave, to the Supreme Court as explained in more detail in Section III.ii.